23 May 10 Reasons to Use Parchment Paper

 - It’s user-friendly: Ignore the watermark.
 It’s branding, not an indication of which side to use.
 Unlike aluminum foil, either side is the right side.
 As far as handling goes, if you can tear off a sheet of aluminum foil or waxed paper, you can deal with parchment.
 PaperChef makes pre-cut sheets.
 If these appeal, be sure to check your pan size first.
 The sheets don’t fit my pans, but are still very handy for counter work.

-- It’s compostable and 100% recyclable: Our municipality earmarks waxed paper for landfill.
+- It’s compostable: Our municipality earmarks waxed paper for landfill.
 Parchment paper, however, can be disposed of with the compostables.
-I feel no guilt tossing used parchment.
+I feel no guilt tossing used parchment into the green bin.
 Plastic wrap on the other hand?
 I apologize to future generations.

 - It’s reusable: As long as the item you’re cooking isn’t too wet, you can get a second or even third use out of a sheet of parchment.
 Think kale chips, cookies and granola.
 Fish?
 Not so much.